ForwardFeed/taillow/README.md

 Also the calc needs to have constants of all version at least declared.

 Asynchonicity could cause vicious bugs, the only solution to that would be include the calc into the UI but that's no-no.

+## project_tui
+I just did that for the fun, it's an UI in the terminal (you can even click on buttons) which may work only for linux.
+I needed to work on vue, so this was a good training ground.